 spring day.
 As she alighted, the coat fell open.
 Queen Henrietta was heavily

 eyes met Anne’s.
 She nodded slightly.
-This wasn't the visit he’d expected.
+This was not the visit he’d expected.

 Once again, the Villiers were impacting his life.

-“We were to stay in Bath.
-The Earl of
+“We were to stay in Bath, but the Earl of

-Essex leads the Parliamentarian advance towards the west.
-We're safer here in
+Essex leads the Parliamentarian advance toward the west.
+We are safer here in

-Exeter until after the child is born.&rdquo.
+Exeter until after the child is born.”
 Anne was much like her mother.
 Not one

 to mince words.
-“I shall need a woman to help,&rdquo.
-She said over her shoulder as
+“I shall need a woman to help,” she said over her shoulder as

 she assisted the queen through the open door.
-“A local girl, one who's well
+“A local girl, one who is well

 connected and versed in child rearing.
 And fresh milk, honey, soft white bread.

 Good wines.
 And is there no fire?
-We must've fires lit.
-The queen feels the
+We must have fires lit; the queen feels the

 cold most desperately.”